lopezdsr/sql-query/getting-started.md

 ## Next steps
 {: #next_steps}

-To analyze your own data (CSV, JSON, or Parquet), upload it to a Cloud Object Storage instance and run SQL queries as described [here](sql-query.html#running-an-sql-query).
+To analyze your own data (CSV, JSON, ORC, or Parquet), upload it to a Cloud Object Storage instance and run SQL queries as described [here](sql-query.html#running-an-sql-query).

 For more advanced capabilities, check out these video tutorials:
 - [How to run basic queries](http://ibm.biz/csq-run-queries)